up42/up42-py/docs/reference/workflow-reference.md

 ## Workflow tasks

 Workflow tasks are blocks that are added to a workflow.
-A workflow task contains a specific block version which specifies what blocks can be added before and after it.
+A workflow task uses a specific block version that specifies its input JSON parameters and what blocks can be added before and after it.

 ### workflow_tasks